 Paris Photo : Oh Snap

 Can’t make it to the real deal?
 Don’t worry!
-The fair’s ‘In Paris During Paris Photo’ programme features some of the finest photographic collections Paris has to offer.
+The fair’s ‘In Paris During Paris Photo’ programme features some of the finest photographic collections Paris has to offer – and not just photos of Paris.
 Perfect for exploring the capital and its extensive cultural institutions and exhibitions.
 Or, if you aren’t in the country, wait until Paris Photo New York 2020!

 Rates: General admission weekday 30€; General admission weekend 32€; After work entry (Thursday-Saturday) 25€; Reduced admission (Student) 15€; Cloakroom 2€ per item.
 Available here.